-Each credit bureau has its own proprietary rubric for calculating credit scores, so you can add an Experian PLUS score, an Equifax Credit Score, and a TransUnion credit score to your list.
-All those variations were starting to get confusing, so the three credit bureaus got together and developed yet another credit scoring model called VantageScore.
+Credit bureaus like Experian, Equifax and TransUnion can report the credit scores to you.
+Apart from FICO score, there is another credit scoring model called VantageScore.
 VantageScore is designed to provide consistent credit scores across all three major bureaus.
 There are multiple versions of VantageScore as well; the newest is VantageScore 4.0.
-We’ll focus mainly on the VantageScore model in this article, since it represents a composite of the models used by the three credit bureaus.
+We’ll focus mainly on the VantageScore model in this article since it represents a composite of the models used by the three credit bureaus.

 What’s the Difference Between My Credit Score and FICO Score?